neondatabase/website/content/docs/guides/prisma/prisma-migrate.md

 ---
-title: Using Prisma Migrate with Neon
+title: Use Prisma Migrate with Neon
 enableTableOfContents: true
 ---